Certain denominations teach that Jesus went into hell (or the underworld) to preach to confined human souls. True?

 What about those who lived after Christ, but the gospel never reached them?

 Let’s use the example of those who lived, say, in China or South America or Australia, in 200 AD.
-Christ’s plan of cosmic salvation had already been effectuated or put in place, but the gospel never reached them because transportation and communications were slow.
+Christ’s plan of global salvation had already been effectuated or put in place, but the gospel never reached them because transportation and communications were slow.